olayinka3405/Data-Driven-Decision-Making-A-Deep-Dive-into-Online-Customer-Transactions/README.md

 4. Employment Status:
 Insight: Employed individuals constitute the majority (71%) of the customer base.
 Suggestions: Develop workplace-centric promotions or loyalty programs.
-Consider partnering with companies to offer exclusive deals to their employees.
+Consider partnering with companies to offer exclusive deals to employees.

+5. Payment Method:
+Insight: PayPal had the highest usage (£563,965.67), accounting for 46.10% of the total amount spent.
+Others and Card followed with £331,683.55 and £327,586.08, respectively.
+Suggestions: Focus on promoting PayPal transactions to boost overall revenue.